About UsNews and UpdatesContact Us

 Meet the NEEC Team

-NEEC’s strategic direction is led by Advisory Council, a broad cross-sector of stakeholders involved in childcare in Nashville, with the goal of becoming a central connection point for childcare conversations, information sharing, and engagement.
+NEEC’s strategic direction is led by a Community Advisory Council, a broad cross-sector of stakeholders involved in childcare in Nashville, with the goal of becoming a central connection point for childcare conversations, information sharing, and engagement.
 The founding council includes:

 Advisory Council